Lowell Park – Cotuit Kettleers

-The small village of Cotuit contains what is arguably one of the most picturesque baseball diamonds in Cape Cod.
+The small village of Cotuit contains what is arguably one of the most picturesque baseball diamonds in the nation.
 Located in the town of Barnstable, Lowell Park is named after Elizabeth Lowell, the daughter of George Jones, one of the co-founders of the New York Times.
-Mrs. Lowell donated the land that the ball field and adjoining park is located on.
-The Kettleers are the most successful team in Cape League history, having won the league championship 16 times in their long tenure.
+Mrs. Lowell donated the land that the ball field and adjoining nature reserve is located on.
+The Kettleers are the most successful team in Cape League history, having won the league championship 14 times in the “Modern Era” of the Cape Cod League, which began in 1963.
+Cotuit has won 16 championships overall.

 You may be wondering what exactly a “Kettleer” is.
 Although the details can be a bit murky, it is a term that goes back to colonial times.
 The most popularly accepted story is that the earliest settlers from England were unable to sufficiently farm or hunt for themselves, and ended up trading frequently with the local Indian tribes.
 Most frequently, the trades consisted of crops (usually corn) for kettles.
 Other stories tell of the colonists purchasing the land that became Cotuit from the natives for two kettles and a hoe.
 Thus, the term “Kettleers” refers to the locals of Cotuit.

-The Lowell Park snack bar, otherwise known as "Kettleers Kitchen," is located behind the third base grandstand.
-The menu here covers all the bases, with hot dogs ($2.50), hamburgers ($5), and sausage sandwiches ($6) available.
-Fans looking for a more authentic Cape Cod experience can choose from lobster rolls ($9), clam chowder ($4.50), or Cape Cod Chips ($1).
+The Lowell Park snack bar, otherwise known as “Kettleers Kitchen,” is located behind the third base grandstand.
+The menu here covers all the bases with hot dogs, hamburgers, pizza slices and sausage sandwiches available.
+Of course, since this is Cape Cod, the menu contains some local flavor including lobster rolls, clam chowder and Cape Cod potato chips.

-If healthier food is on your mind, you can choose from a variety of wraps ($4) and salads ($4).
-Of course, there are traditional ballpark snack items, such as peanuts ($2), popcorn ($2), nachos ($4), and assorted ice cream treats.
-Cans of Coca-Cola products ($1.50) are available for thirsty fans.
+Thirsty visitors to Lowell Park can choose from various Coca-Cola products.
 As is the case at all Cape Cod ballparks, alcoholic beverages are not sold here.
-It's a pretty extensive menu for a small stand, and the quality of the food put out is good.
+It’s a pretty extensive menu for a small stand, and the quality of the food put out is good.

 Lowell Park has plenty of room for kids to roam down both foul lines and beyond the outfield fence.
 It’s not unusual to see kids playing catch or chasing down foul balls.
 The extra room works for dogs as well, and many Kettleer fans bring their four-legged friends to the ballpark.